vysheradugi4/silly-datatable/projects/silly-datatable/README.md

 * `submitButtonTitle` – Submit button text("Apply filters" by default).

 * `submitButtonClass` – Submit button class.

+* `buttonsContainerClass` – Class of the div container that contains buttons 'Cancel' and 'Apply filters'.

+* `formElementsContainerClass` – Class of the div container that contains the container with buttons and all form fields.

 For example:
 ```
 this.filterSettings = {